ComradOrg/Comrad/README.md

 ## Features

-### Your traffic is untraceable
+### Encrypted

+All of your data is strongly encrypted, and only you and those you choose will be able to decrypt and read it.
+To anyone without the right decryption 'key', the data is nonsense.

+### Decentralized

+Komrade doesn't live on a server, but rather in the ether between all the devices curently running Komrade.
+Rather than the hierarchical server/client relationship, which exposes the entire network to attacks on a central server, Komrade uses peer-to-peer networking to store its data and communicate across the network.

+### Untraceable

-All traffic is routed via [Tor](https://www.torproject.org/), a global maze of computers so dense that even the FBI can't trace your footsteps.
-And what's untraceable is also unmonetizable: your data can't be harvested by technology companies and used for advertising algorithms.
+All traffic is routed via [I2P](https://geti2p.net/en/), an anonymous global maze of computers so dense that even the FBI can't trace your footsteps.

+### Unmonetizable

+What's untraceable is also unmonetizable: your data can't be harvested by technology companies and used for advertising algorithms.
 You're protected from both surveillance capitalism and the surveillance state.

-### Be as anonymous as you wish

-Design a profile and account which is as anonymous as you want to make it.
-If you don't reveal yourself, your traffic or behavior elsewhere on the internet won't either.

 ### Best of what's out there